luxmiyu/adm2-datapack/readme.md

 to the console the list of "full cube" blocks from that mod.
 Use while sneaking to print out the entire list of blocks from that mod.

-## As a Fabric Mod
+## As a Mod (for any Mod Loader)

-You can convert this data pack into a proper Fabric mod by simply including the `data/` folder into the `resources/` folder of your mod project.
-Take a look at https://fabricmc.net/develop/ if you're unsure where to start!
+You can convert this data pack into a proper mod by simply including the `data/` folder into the `resources/` folder of your mod project.
+This requires some minimum modding knowledge, check your mod loader's instructions on how to get started!

-If you do, please add this entry into your `fabric.mod.json` file to display Any Dimension Mod 2 as a parent in [ModMenu](https://github.com/TerraformersMC/ModMenu), as well as add it as a dependency.
+If you use Fabric, please add this entry into your `fabric.mod.json` file to display Any Dimension Mod 2 as a parent in [ModMenu](https://github.com/TerraformersMC/ModMenu), as well as add it as a dependency.

 ```js